-The College President has the authority to declare a campus state of emergency.
-This declaration activates the Emergency Management Team with the authority to implement actions for the protection of life and property warranted by the scope, location, and/or magnitude of the emergency.
-If the College President is unavailable, the VP Advancement and/or VP of Finance and Administration may declare a campus state of emergency.
+The College President has the authority to declare a College state of emergency.
+This declaration activates the EMT with the authority to implement actions for the protection of life and property warranted by the scope, location, and/or magnitude of the emergency.
+If the College President is unavailable, the Executive Vice President and CFO may declare a College state of emergency.

-Once the College President, VP Advancement and/or VP of Finance and Administration have been notified of a major emergency incident, they should assess the situation to determine if a state of emergency needs to be declared.
+Once the College President and/or Executive Vice President and CFO have been notified of a major emergency incident, they should assess the situation to determine if a state of emergency needs to be declared.
 The following questions should be asked to assist in assessing the situation: